muhme/joomla-branches-tester/README.md

-For your convenience, the latest version of the [Joomla Patch Tester](https://github.com/joomla-extensions/patchtester) can be installed on the Joomla instances.
+For your convenience, the latest version of the [Joomla Patch Tester](https://github.com/joomla-extensions/patchtester) can be installed on the Joomla instances from version 4.2 onwards.
 The script also sets the GitHub token and fetch the data.
-This can be done without version number for all Joomla instances or for e.g. Joomla 5.3-dev:
+This can be done without version number for all Joomla instances or for e.g. Joomla 5.3:

 ```
 scripts/patchtester 53 ghp_4711n8uCZtp17nbNrEWsTrFfQgYAU18N542